Understanding your situation

 Expert tips

-- 5Request the insurer's complete claim file, including the adjuster's notes, photographs, and the basis for their decision.
-You have a right to this information in most jurisdictions.
+- 2Request the insurer's complete claim file — the adjuster's notes, photographs, and the basis for their valuation or liability decision.
+You have a right to this in most jurisdictions, and errors in their process become your strongest arguments.

-- 6If your internal appeal is denied, file a complaint with your state insurance department (US), Financial Ombudsman (UK), or Versicherungsombudsmann (DE).
-Regulatory complaints often prompt reconsideration.
+- 4If the internal appeal fails, file a complaint with your state insurance department (US), Financial Ombudsman (UK), or Versicherungsombudsmann (DE).
+These are free services and regulatory complaints often prompt reconsideration that a second appeal letter wouldn't achieve on its own.